EveryoneDestroysTheWorld/design/matches/game-modes/turf-war.md

 # Turf War
 **Turf War** is a game mode where the player or team that destroys the most wins the game.
-Custom weapons allowed, but the player must find the materials required for them.

 The game mode was introduced in v0.1.0.